 How Many People Are Financially Literate?

 Based on the stats that we’ve already considered, it’s fair to guess that the majority of people don’t know how to handle their money.
-And while there’s no one sure way to measure how many people have financial literacy, the lack of certain skills would confirm that guess.
+And while there’s no one sure way to measure how many people are financially literate, the lack of certain skills would confirm that guess.

 For example, if you used the number of people who don’t live paycheck to paycheck as an estimate of financial literacy, only about 20% of people would qualify!

 Budgeting could be another skill for measuring financial literacy.
 And how do Americans stack up in that department?
-Sadly, less than a third of workers (32%) stick to a defined budget.(7)
+Sadly, not even a third of people earning a paycheck (32%) stick to a budget.(7)

 Let’s look at the findings of the National Financial Capability Test given to over 17,000 people from all 50 states.
 The National Financial Educators Council (NFEC) reports that less than half (48%) of participants were able to pass the 30-question test that covered things like budgeting, paying bills, setting financial goals, and other personal-finance related topics.(8)